 Manufacturer: DragonWar | Price: $14.20 (INR 1,032)

-If you’re into big mice, you’ll definitely like this one.
-The Thor ELE-G9 is a rather large but very comfortable gaming mouse with a turbo button and of course, two very pleasant to press side buttons.
+If you’re into giant mice, you’ll like this one.
+The Thor ELE-G9 is a rather large but very comfortable gaming mouse with a turbo button and two delightful side buttons.

-The sensor of the mouse is pretty accurate and goes as high as 3200 DPI.
-You also get a braided coble and some pretty sweet RGB.
+The mouse sensor is pretty accurate and goes as high as 3200 DPI.
+You also get a braided cable and some pretty sweet RGB.
 Fun fact, this was the first gaming mouse I ever bought,

 Logitech G300s